zachvalenta/jvns.ca/content/post/2018-11-11-understand-the-software-you-use-in-production.markdown

 * Envoy crashes / segfaults are not good -- if it crashes, network connections don't happen
 * if the control server serves incorrect or incomplete data that's extremely dangerous and can result in serious production incidents. (so downtime is fine, but serving incorrect data is not!)

+Neither of these lists are complete at all, but they're examples of what I mean by "understand your sofware".

 ### sharing ok to break / not ok lists is useful